NickGatti/X3D-HTML-GENERATOR/README.md

-10-10-2017 Added Proper XML parsing support (no more sDEF or diffuseColorHex) total automatic file reading 10-10-2017 Added overflow-auto to html-div no more need to add a floating nav bar 10-11-2017 Removed need to add inline X3D html tag
+10-10-2017 Added Proper XML parsing support (no more sDEF or diffuseColorHex) total automatic file reading 10-10-2017 Added overflow-auto to html-div no more need to add a floating nav bar 10-11-2017 Removed need to add inline X3D html tag 10-11-2017 Added support for all extensions on the image file
 ```

 ### Documentation